What is We Buy Ugly Houses?

 This additional cost means that they're incentivised to buy your home for the lowest possible price in order to keep their costs down.
 For example, if the franchisee knows they have to pay 3% to We Buy Ugly Houses with each purchase, they'll incur a $6,000 fee on a $200,000 house, but only a $3,000 fee on a $100,000 house.

-Furthermore, We Buy Ugly Houses franchisees don't get exclusive rights to the territory they operate in.
+We Buy Ugly Houses franchisees also don't get exclusive rights to the territory they operate in.
 Multiple We Buy Ugly Houses franchisees could be doing business and competing with each other in your region.
+In theory, that should benefit you since it means you can shop around from different We Buy Ugly Houses’ franchisees to see who will give you the best offer.

 Google "We Buy Ugly Houses near me" to find all of the We Buy Ugly Houses franchises in your area — then find out which one has the best reputation, and contact them directly.